NEW Tool:

 Certified B Corporation

-In addition to being a Public Benefit Corporation, data.world is also a Certified B Corporation, and has been named to the “Best for the World” list two years running.
+In addition to being a Public Benefit Corporation, data.world is also a Certified B Corporation.
 BCorporation.net describes a Certified B Corporation as:

 “Individually, B Corps meet the highest standards of verified social and environmental performance, public transparency, and legal accountability, and aspire to use the power of markets to solve social and environmental problems.
 Collectively, B Corps lead a growing global movement of people using business as a force for good.™ Through the power of their collective voice, one day all companies will compete to be best for the world, and society will enjoy a more shared and durable prosperity for all.”